Wöppelmann Guy

 • Pira A. (2022-ongoing).
 GNSS-Reflectometry applied to sea level observation at high-frequency sampling and its extremes in hostile coastal areas.
 La Rochelle University, Viva scheduled in Autumn 2025.

-• Challis J. (2020-ongoing).
+• Challis J. (2020-2024).
 Temporal evolution of tidal characteristics on the north-west European continental shelf.
-La Rochelle University in collaboration with BRGM and Shom, Viva scheduled in Autumn 2023.
+La Rochelle University in collaboration with BRGM and Shom, defended 27th August 2024.

 • Poitevin C. (2015 - 2019).
 Variabilité du niveau marin relatif le long du littoral de Brest (France) par combinaison de méthodes géodésiques spatiales (altimétrie radar, InSAR et GPS).
 Thèse de doctorat de l’université de la Rochelle, soutenue le 29 mai 2019.